oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 ## Promoting Changes Using Terraform

-Now that you set up Terraform to manage both your development and production environments, let's imagine your development team wants to make a change to how Okta is configured.
+Now that you set up Terraform to manage your development and production environments, let's imagine your development team wants to change how Okta is configured.
 You'd like them to be able to do this, but you'd also still like to control and review these changes before they make their way into production.
 What do you do?

 To control this, you can use GitHub's [branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) feature to ensure that you review any changes going onto our main branch that controls production before they are applied.
-This feature is only available on pro or public repos so you will need to make your repository public to follow along.
+This feature is only available on pro or public repos, so you will need to make your repository public to follow along.

 In your GitHub repository, click **Settings** > **Branches** > **Add Rule** and enter `main` as the branch name pattern to protect.
 You can then combine the rules you wish to use to protect the production configuration.
 Here we're going to apply the `Require a pull request before merging` > `Require approvals` and `Require status checks to pass before merging` rules.
-With these two flags, you can make sure that one of the repository owners reviews changes before a merge into the main branch is performed and that the dev environment is in a good state.
+With these two flags, you can ensure that one of the repository owners reviews changes before a merge into the main branch is performed and that the dev environment is in a good state.

 {% img blog/okta-terraform-cloud/github-branch-protection.png alt:"GitHub branch protection" width:"800" %}{: .center-image }